 - /etc/profiles.yaml

-- At CrowdSec's volume bind mounts (based on my blog posts):
+- At CrowdSec's volume bind mounts (based on my previous blog post):

 - /mnt/docker-volumes/crowdsec/etc/notifications/victoriametrics.yaml